-To address these limitations and challenges, this paper makes two contributions: \begin{enumerate}[leftmargin=1em, itemsep=-0.2em] \item \textbf{A tractable model of neural-network coupling matrices that we call the random-mode model.} Motivated by the \textit{Drosophila} connectome considered in \secref{sec:fly_analysis}, we introduce the random-mode model in \secref{sec:def_of_rmm}, in which couplings are generated as a sum of rank-one outer products of random left and right modes with component-specific strengths.
-Unlike well studied low-rank recurrent neural network models, we scale the rank with the network size (\secref{sec:comp_to_lowrank}).
-We show in \secref{sec:svd} that parameterizing these strengths provides control over the singular value spectrum of the coupling matrix. \item \textbf{A new path-integral calculation of a specific four-point function of network activity,} originally defined by \citet{clark2023dimension}, that captures features of collective activity including its dimensionality.
+To address these limitations and challenges, this paper makes two contributions. \begin{enumerate}[leftmargin=1em, itemsep=-0.2em] \item {A tractable model of neural-network coupling matrices that we call the random-mode model.} Motivated by the \textit{Drosophila} connectome considered in \secref{sec:fly_analysis}, we introduce the random-mode model in \secref{sec:def_of_rmm}, in which the couplings are generated as a sum of rank-one outer products of random left and right modes with component-specific strengths.
+Unlike well-studied low-rank recurrent neural-network models, we scale the rank with the network size (\secref{sec:comp_to_lowrank}).
+We show in \secref{sec:svd} that parametrizing these strengths provides control over the singular-value spectrum of the coupling matrix. \item {A new path-integral calculation of a specific four-point function of network activity,} originally defined by Clark \textit{et al.} (Ref.~\cite{clark2023dimension}), that captures features of collective activity including its dimensionality.
 We review these and other summary statistics in \secref{sec:model_and_summary_stats}.
-In \secref{sec:path_integral_analysis}~{A--C}, we describe the calculation, based on fluctuations around the saddle point in a path integral, and apply it to the random-mode model.
+In Secs.~\ref{sec:relating}--\ref{sec:soln_of_random_mode_model}, we describe the calculation, based on fluctuations around the saddle point in a path integral, and apply it to the random-mode model.
 In \secref{sec:interp}, we use the solution to study how features of the coupling matrix control collective activity. \end{enumerate}

 Additionally, in \secref{sec:low_eff_rank}, we analyze notable limiting cases of the random-mode model.
 In \secref{sec:heterogeneity}, we study a generalization of the model featuring heterogeneity among single-neuron properties and contrast these effects with those of low-rank structure in connectivity.
-Finally, in \secref{sec:LR_correlations}, we incorporate structured overlaps between left and right modes into the model, demonstrating their presence in the \textit{Drosophila} connectome and showing how they further shape collective dynamics.
+Finally, in \secref{sec:LR_correlations}, we incorporate structured overlaps between the left and right modes into the model, demonstrating their presence in the \textit{Drosophila} connectome and showing how they further shape collective dynamics.